QKEY-FOUNDER/qkp-sdk/docs/protocol-spec.md

 # QuantumKey Protocol (QKP) — Specification (Draft)

+> **Protocol Version:** v0.1.0
+> This specification defines the frozen core primitives of the QuantumKey Protocol.
+> Any backward-incompatible change requires a new major version.

 Status: Draft
 SDK: QKP-SDK
 Scope: Defines the minimal interoperable primitives for Identity, Intent, QIE and Alignment.